 - To be able to apply some Agile principles to QI projects

-This Q visit would suit anyone with an interest in either project management, technology, process improvement or mental health.
+Anyone with an interest in either project management, technology, process improvement or mental health.